Some frequently asked questions regarding piano tuning and pianos in general.

-Whether it’s played or not, every piano, no matter whether it’s a spinet or a concert grand, is a high-tension instrument which bears thousands of pounds of string pressure on its soundboard.
+Whether it’s played or not, every piano, no matter whether it’s a spinet or a concert grand, is a high-tension instrument which bears 20 tons of string tension within its framework.

-When your piano is brand new, the new strings will stretch out like rubber bands and the piano will go out of tune.
-This is a normal and crucial process for the piano.
-The fresh wood is settling and it’s very important to maintain the right pressure at all times.
+When your piano is brand new, the 233+/- new strings stretch like rubber bands and the piano goes out of tune more rapidly.
+This is a normal and crucial break-in process for all new pianos.
+The fresh wood is settling and it is very important to maintain the right pressure at all times.
 After the piano has been delivered, let it acclimate to its new humidity levels for one to two weeks and then have it tuned.
 After the initial tuning, have your piano retuned every three months for the first year.
-Tuning your piano more often in its first year will stabilize string tension and will help the piano hold its tune much better for future generations.
-After the first year, the piano should be tuned twice every year.
+Tuning your piano more often in its first year will stabilize string tension.
+After the first year, the piano should be tuned at least twice every year.

-Because humidity is the key factor in the piano’s stability in tuning, it’s best to have the instrument tuned after the major climactic change in the FALL and then again in the SPRING.
-The easiest way to remember to tune your piano on time is to schedule your tuning for two weeks after you shut off the heat in your home in the SPRING, and once again, for two weeks after you turn the heat on in the FALL.
+Because humidity is the key factor in the piano’s tuning stability, it’s best to have the instrument tuned after the major climactic change in the fall and then again in the spring.
+The easiest way to remember to tune your piano on time is to schedule your tuning for two weeks after you shut the heat off in your home in the spring, and once again, for two weeks after you turn the heat on in the fall.

 Although piano tuning is a separate process from voicing, some customers assume that one includes or even stands for the other.
 Raising the pitch of a piano is a separate process even though it is related to the tuning of a piano.